imcoddy/passwork/README.md

 ### Can I customize the way passwords are generated?

 No at the moment.
-However, customization might be added such as choose the starting index of the generated Bitcoin address, or the length of other number rather than 16, or even use part of the Bitcoin private key instead of public key.
+However, customization might be added such as choose the starting index of the generated Bitcoin address, or the length of other number rather than 16.

-But adding customization might make users confused, if they don't remember the settings they choose, and might lose the password permanently.
+But adding customization might make users confused, if they don't remember the settings they choose, they might lose the password permanently.

 ### Should I switch if I already use password managers like 1Password/Lastpass/Enpass?